 There is much history here in the village as Mortehoe is listed in the Doomsday Book and has a rare barrel-roofed thirteenth-century church.
 A visit to Mortehoe Museum will take you back to the days of ‘Old Morte’ when smugglers lured ships onto the rocks.

 Much of Mortehoe is part of the Voluntary Marine Conservation Area and is a haven for wild flowers.
 It is also part of the South West Coast path, so is ideal for walkers.
 Take a trek up to Morte Point and witness some of the most wonderful views across the North Devon coastline.

-The Victorian town of Ilfracombe has a great selection of shops, pubs and restaurants, including The Quay Restaurant and White Hart Bar owned by Damian Hirst and located at the pretty harbour.
-The contemporary artist, who also has a gallery in Ilfracombe, recently donated his 66 foot bronze statue 'Verity' to the town.
-Representing truth and justice, Verity is on long term loan to Ilfracombe and is standing proudly for all to see over the harbour.
+The Victorian town of Ilfracombe has a great selection of shops, pubs and restaurants, including fine dining restaurant Tom Carr’s The Olive Room.
+At the pretty harbour you will find contemporary artist Damian Hirst’s 66 foot bronze statue 'Verity', representing truth and justice.
+Verity is on long term loan to Ilfracombe and is standing proudly for all to see over the harbour.

 From Easter to the end of October the MS Oldenburg sets sail from Ilfracombe for Lundy Island, the largest inhabited island in the Bristol Channel.
 Other boats offer trips around the coastline, giving guests the chance to see some of the wildlife and local scenery.

 Ilfracombe harbour is also the ideal spot for the fishermen amongst you, with a choice of either fishing from the rugged coastline or off the pier.
 A selection of deep sea fishing boats also leave the harbour daily.